rses-dl-course/rses-dl-course.github.io/README.md

 * reveal-md - Slides
 * google colab - Notebooks (python code)

+## CI: Automatic deployment to github pages

+The site is now automatically built and deployed to github pages using github actions in `.github/workflows/site-deploy.yml`.

+**Do not** change the contents of `gh-pages` branch as it hosts the automatically built site contents.

 ## Contents

 ```
-├── docs # The site builds to this folder for github pages
+├── build # The site builds to this folder for github pages deployment
 ├── notebooks # Lab notebooks
 │ ├── assets # Notebook-specific assets
 │ └── python # Notebooks in python